 Ruby Roth: I was teaching art at an elementary school and the kids were always curious about why I wasn’t eating the string cheese and drinking the milk they were served at recess.

 At first, I didn’t want to get in trouble.
 Then I thought, “I’m here to teach.
 Why not?”
-As I started telling them [about veganism], I was shocked to find they were really curious and interested, and they had a lot of questions.
+As I started telling them

 Right away I looked for books that I could bring in and share with them.
 I couldn’t find one that wasn’t about a talking animal or talking vegetable, but these kids were just too cool for school.
 I knew they wouldn’t take me seriously!
 So, I decided to create the book myself.
 I had degrees in art and planned to be an artist my whole life, and that’s the way I found my first project.